 Though this time, I planned to play safe and dynamically modify the plan as required; keeping one thing straight and simple: to start by early morning in Ispat Express from Kharagpur.
 After a week full of depressed and overcast weather, Kharagpur just got its chilled atmosphere back by mid December.
 To attend the day-long trip, unwillingly I had to attend a bathe session followed by a run-to-station with some of my lab-mates like a pool car which go on catching ignorant children drenched in early-morning sleep to their schools.

 Then came the nicest moment of my life: a few late fellow travelers and a later train.
 Such anomalies are often procured with a sip of tea, only felt better in the morning breeze.
 Soon enough, all except one joined the group and we were eagerly waiting in platform for the train already late by 40 min.

 Tearing the distance apart within 30 min, our excitement reached Jhargram station.

-Exams were over in the school; school students with parents were all over the Jhargram station ready to have breakfast, find cabs and so on.
-We offered them an unexpected competition: 7 University students on a Monday trip; they were at no place.
+Exams were over in the school; school students with parents were all over the Jhargram station ready to have breakfast, find cabs and so on. we concentrated on the vehicles in the parking lot and spotted one Omni which would be fit for our group.
+On inquiring, the Omni driver Arupda (Contact: 9932557760) came with his Omni (WB50 7073).
+We offered the tourists an unexpected competition: 7 University students on a Monday trip; they were at no place.
 They booked Boleros, we booked Omni: 0-1.
 With a 1 goal margin, we started playing defensive like conventional Indian football team.
-We had our second breakfast and had selfies distorted by jealous loosers cutting our frames.
-Later, we concentrated on the vehicles in the parking lot and spotted one Omni which would be fit for our group.
-On inquiring, the Omni driver Arupda (Contact: 9932557760) came with his Omni (WB50 7073).
+We had our second breakfast and had selfies distorted by jealous losers cutting our frames.
 We bargained a little to find a negotiable charge for the trip we discussed and finally started by 10 am.

 As soon as we left Jhargram, the cityscape vanished with a trail of natures dotted with a few tourist cabs.